Lynxesunix/econnect/README.md

 # econnect
 A script to make easier and faster your shell connection on Mac and Linux!

-An install.sh file will be provided soon... to install the file in the /usr/local/bin folder and make it easier to access!

 # supported connections and commands